foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 Do not perform this update 5 minutes before your game goes live!
 Otherwise, you will have a 30 minute "just chatting" game night.

 ### Galactic Magic Scaling Cantrips
-You can now enable the Scaling Cantrip variant rule from Galactic Magic in the system settings, doing so will automatically change all affected spells on PCs and NPCs to use a fancy formula that scales based off of your CL.
+You can now enable the Scaling Cantrip variant rule from Galactic Magic in the system settings, doing so will automatically change all affected spells on PCs and NPCs to use a fancy formula that scales based off of your caster level.
 Dragging an affected spell to your character sheet will also automatically update its formula.
+This also works for NPC's and uses their CR as their caster level.

 ### Spellcasting Ability Selector
 Good news Precogs, Key Abilty Score and Spellcasting Ability Score have been seperated for all your Dex/Int needs.
 This will make your spell DCs and bonus spells calculate correctly without having to update each spell individually.
 All spellcasting classes in the compendium have been updated to reflect this change.
 This change also generally improves spell DC calculation logic.

 ### Gunnery Skill for NPC Starships
 You can now add Gunnery as a skill to NPC starships, simplifying setting up NPC gunners.
 Firing a starship weapon on an NPC starship will use the gunner's Gunnery Modifier, rather than the old hacky method of using their Piloting Ranks.
 Note that a migration will be performed on all NPC starships in your item directory that will move the gunner's piloting ranks to their gunnery modifier (Yes, two migrations in one update 😛).
 Lastly, all NPC starships in the compendium have been updated to use the new Gunnery skill.

+### Skill Notes
+We've added a notes field for skills that can be used to denote special abilities or additional checks needed when rolling a skill.
+You can also use the inline roll syntax in this field so you can roll any additional checks with the click of a button.
+You can access this field by right clicking on a skill in the skill list.

 ### Compendium
 * A few missing class features and items from the Armory have been added.